With new album “soft winds and roses”, Diana Panton is crafting new stories in jazz

 The minimalist instrumentation on soft winds and roses – also deliberate – further highlights the emotional depth of the songs.
 Thompson, an Officer of the Order of Canada, plays piano, vibraphone, and bass; while Schwager, a Member of the Order of Canada, provides guitar.
 The trio’s approach has been finely tuned over the years, allowing the music to enhance Panton’s emotive vocals without overshadowing them.
 “This has almost become a signature sound for me,” Panton says.
 “We rarely discuss how we will record a tune in the studio – rather, Don listens to how I sing it, and then tailors the arrangement around the vocal.”
 The group’s intuitive interaction brings a distinct energy to the album: “We didn’t rehearse the songs as a trio before going into the studio – so what you hear on the recording is us playing these songs together for the first time.
 I think this brings a certain creative energy and vulnerability to the record.”

-Among the album’s many highlights, Panton found particular resonance with the title track: Gordon Lightfoot’s “Soft Winds and Roses”: “It has really strong imagery, which I pictured as I was singing,” she explains.
+Among the album’s many highlights, Panton found particular resonance with Gordon Lightfoot’s “Pussywillows, Cat-Tails”.
+In fact, she titled the album after a lyric in the song.
+“It has really strong imagery, which I pictured as I was singing,” she explains.
 “This song is also a little less well-known, but has a very atmospheric mood.”
 Meanwhile, Joni Mitchell’s “Both Sides Now”, which stretched Panton vocally, “pulled something different out of my voice, which surprised me”.

 Born and raised in Canada, Panton has been a fixture in the jazz world for decades, and so has gained a devoted local and international following.
 Her career took off with her 2005 debut album yesterday perhaps, which garnered immediate attention from jazz critics and audiences alike.
 Since then, she has earned two JUNO Awards – for RED in 2015 and I Believe in Little Things in 2017 – and has received multiple award nominations in Canada and abroad.
 Panton’s music has found an especially warm reception in Asia, where she has released several compilation albums.
 Yet despite this global reach, Panton remains grounded and often surprised by the ways her music connects with listeners.
 “My most popular songs on Spotify are almost always a surprise to me,” she laughs, noting that “most recently” it was “‘When You Wish Upon a Star’—I just didn’t realize that this song would resonate so strongly with so many people!”
 Also surprising Panton is how “A You’re Adorable” became an “internet sensation”, with the song accompanying countless home videos about people’s pets.
 “That was definitely not something I was expecting!” she smiles.